 The MBA Mentoring Program at the Desautels Faculty of Management at McGill University serves to build a strong and vibrant community of professionals engaged with the Faculty in furthering and supporting careers of its MBA graduates.
-With the support of Career Services, the program allows its students to engage in significant dialogue with mid-high level executives in an effort to lessen the gap between academic learning and favorable shift to the workplace.
+With the support of Career Management, the program allows its students to engage in significant dialogue with mid-high level executives in an effort to lessen the gap between academic learning and favorable shift to the workplace.

 Through a combination of networking opportunities, learning events and establishing dedicated, one-on-one mentor relationships, the MBA Mentoring Program strives toward achieving the following objectives:

-- Creating networking opportunities for students with successful and influential business professionals;
+- Creating networking opportunities for students with successful and influential business professionals.

-- Providing an opportunity to learn inside information about a new field, especially for career changers;
+- Providing an opportunity to learn inside information about a new field, especially for career changers.

-- Learning from successful men and women about career management;
+- Learning from successful men and women about career management.

 - Preparation for job interviews.